ibm-cloud-docs/vpc/lb-monitoring-metrics.md

 # Monitoring metrics using IBM Load Balancer for VPC with Sysdig
 {: #monitoring-metrics-sysdig}

-{{site.data.keyword.cloud}} load balancer for VPC monitoring metrics are provided with {{site.data.keyword.cloud}} Monitoring with Sysdig.
-Sysdig is a third-party monitoring tool that specializes in data aggregation, usage alerts, and in-depth visualizations.
-For more information, see [IBM Cloud Monitoring with Sysdig](https://www.ibm.com/cloud/sysdig).
+{{site.data.keyword.cloud}} Load Balancer for VPC monitoring metrics are provided with {{site.data.keyword.cloud}} Monitoring with Sysdig, a third-party monitoring tool that specializes in data aggregation, usage alerts, and in-depth visualizations.
+For more information, see [IBM Cloud Monitoring with Sysdig](/docs/Monitoring-with-Sysdig).

 Load balancers calculate the metrics and send those metrics to your Sysdig instance, which reflects different types of use and traffic.
 You can visualize and analyze metrics from either the {{site.data.keyword.cloud}} Monitoring with Sysdig dashboard, or its API.

 ## Metrics available by service plan
 {: metrics-by-plan}